stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 abort.

-However, because we consider post-conditions to be such a vital safety feature, post-conditions are _encoded_ in the transaction _outside of_ the Clarity code body.
-In particular, they are encoded in a compressed format that losslessly decompresses to the above Clarity codes snippit.
+However, because we consider post-conditions to be such a vital safety feature, post-conditions are encoded in the transaction _outside of_ the Clarity code body.
+In particular, they are encoded in a compressed format that losslessly decompresses to the above Clarity code snippit.
 Thus, post-conditions do not pose a violation of the Stacks design principle of showing all code "as-is" in the blockchain wire format.